rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="map tesla charging stations 650x334-c59" width="650" height="334" src="https://cloud.githubusercontent.com/assets/300046/17037278/538ea0f8-4f4d-11e6-907a-6a0b65a807e5.jpg"></a>

 See <a target="_blank" href="http://sahatyalkabov.com/cross-country-road-trip-in-tesla-model-s-prologue/">
-Sahat</a>'s cross-country trip in Tesla.
+Sahat's cross-country trip</a> in a Tesla.

 <a name="DownEastCoast"></a>